MTayyab10/ecommerce-site/README.md

 5. Start working on your project by making changes to the frontend and backend code.

+### Explore API with Swagger

+Discover and interact with API using Swagger, a user-friendly interface for testing and understanding our endpoints.
+Visit the Swagger UI at http://localhost:8000/swagger/.

 ## Project Structure

 - `/frontend`: Contains the frontend code.